Saloe, Polido helped Sporting KC's 3-1 victory over Earthquakes | ExBulletin

 Saloe, Polido helped Sporting KC’s 3-1 victory over Earthquakes

-San Jose, California – Alan Bollido and Daniel Saloy scored a goal and assist to help Sporting Kansas City beat San Jose Earthquakes 3-1 on Saturday night.
+San Jose, California (AFP) – Alan Boldo and Daniel Saloy scored a goal and assist to help Sporting Kansas City beat San Jose Earthquakes ….

-Tim Melia saved four saves, including stopping the ball with one hand, when Christian Espinosa’s shot took place in the 52nd minute, in favor of Kansas City (4-2-1).

-Polido took a pass from Saloe, and a left-wing fake shot from the top of the penalty area, hitting defender Tommy Thompson and then the crossbar before scoring the net to give Sporting a 2-1 lead in the 60th minute.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online